San Francisco State University Mashouf Wellness Center

 Visitors enter the building into a 2-story “mixer” space with a climbing wall that serves as an active backdrop to the main entry and lobby space.
 The climbing wall reaches up, culminating in a glazed rooftop “lantern” that provides natural light to the main lobby and a more organic climbing experience.
 From here, visitors can choose between the main fitness room, the two-court gym, or the pool, or they can pause for a quick chat with friends in the lounge.

-MWC is SF State’s first LEED rated building and soon to be one of the few LEED Platinum collegiate recreation facilities in the country.
+MWC is SF State’s first LEED rated building and one of the few LEED Platinum collegiate recreation facilities in the country.
 Strategies include a pool discharge and on-site greywater system for collecting and treating water for landscape irrigation and toilet flushing, saving up to 600,000 gallons of water a year.
 A displacement ventilation system, LED lighting, and photovoltaics help offset 33% of the building’s energy consumption and 25% of the building’s energy cost.
 Over 90% of the construction’s waste was diverted, eliminating debris from landfills.
 Lifecycle cost analysis for the various sustainable design components showed net savings over a 20-year analysis period.